 Celebrate this milestone of the worlds first all electronic, programmable computer!

-ENIAC Day 75th anniversary has come and gone, but don't worry!
-It was supplemented by "World Computer Day" to be found at www.WorldComputerDay.org.
+ENIAC Day 80th anniversary - February 15th, 2026.
+This web site is supplemented by "World Computer Day" to be found at www.WorldComputerDay.org.
 This is a global celebration of computing on February 15th each year, the day the ENIAC was "fired up" in 1946.

 On February 15, 1946, the ENIAC was unveiled at the University of Pennsylvania.
 As part of that unveiling, the machine was demonstrated to those present.
 Watch a reenactment of that demonstration based on a press demonstration given and oral history collected by the ENIAC Programmers Project.